7 Ways To experience CAMPING IN KENYA Effectively.

 How to set up a tent?

-Before setting up your tent, you need to be assured of some ideal locations for your spot and be aware of your locations surroundings.
-Its best to pick a tent location on higher ground to avoid instant floods or water gatherings.
+Before setting up your tent, you need to be assured of some ideal locations for your spot and be aware of your location’s surroundings.
+It is best to pick a tent location on higher ground to avoid instant floods or water gatherings.
 Be aware of your surroundings to ensure the safety of yourself and your fellow campers.
-No need to worry when you have a security personnel nearby.
+No need to worry when you have security personnel nearby.
 Keep the tent away from the bonfire spot and away from direct sunlight.
-So, how do you assemble your tent?
+So, how do you assemble your tent step by step?

-- Lay out the tents base barrier that provides a protective layer for the tents base from the ground.
+- Layout the tent’s base barrier that provides a protective layer for the base of the tent from the ground.

 - Unfold the tent on top of the tents base barrier